yblein/triolet/README.md

 ## Status

-Most of the game is implemented, except *joker* tiles (replace any tile).
+All the game mechanics are implemented.
 Only the computer is playing, and it does so naively: it simply maximizes its points at each turn.

 ## Build and run